TL;DR

 Self-hosted LLM serving is cheaper than commercial APIs when sustained utilisation exceeds approximately 30%.
 Below this threshold, idle GPU time exceeds API token cost.

 Above 60% sustained utilisation, self-hosting is typically 10-50x cheaper per token than commercial APIs.
-[LMSYS reported a 50% reduction in GPU count while serving 2-3x more requests after migrating to vLLM-based self-hosting], an example of what high-utilisation self-hosting economics look like in practice.
+When LMSYS moved Vicuna serving onto vLLM it cut its GPU count by half while serving 2-3x more requests per second, which is what high-utilisation self-hosting economics look like in practice.

 What latency targets should LLM applications meet?